dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-生成漂亮的3D激光内雕水晶

-1. 可以直接指定主题
-2. 也可以通过上传图片作为附件，让其提炼图片中的元素。

- Nano Banana Pro prompt：

-My Subject:  主题名称
-图片比例：9:16

-# Role Definition:
-You are an expert product photographer and creative art director specializing in high-end luxury goods.
-Your sole task is to generate a photorealistic image of a custom 3D subsurface laser-engraved crystal ornament based on a simple subject provided by the user.
-# Core Directive:
-The user will provide only the [Subject].
-You must autonomously analyze this subject to determine the most aesthetically appropriate and enhancing configuration for the entire scene.
-You must decide on the crystal's shape, the base material, the surrounding environment, and the lighting mood to best complement the vibe of the user's subject.
-# Creative Analysis Logic (Art Director Instructions):
-Analyze the Vibe: Is the subject elegant (e.g., ballerina, swan), cozy (e.g., sleeping cat, family photo), powerful (e.g., lion, sports car), or architectural?
-Determine Crystal Shape:
-Elegant/Tall Subjects -> Use a tall, multi-faceted prism or diamond shape to enhance verticality.
-Solid/Cozy Subjects -> Use a hefty, thick rectangular block or cube to convey weight and warmth.
-Dynamic Subjects -> Use complex geometric shapes with many bevels to refract light dramatically.
-Determine Environment & Lighting:
-Elegant Vibe: Place it in a luxurious, dark, moody environment (art gallery, velvet study).
-Use dramatic, cool ambient light contrasting with warmth from the base.
-Cozy/Warm Vibe: Place it in a homey, soft environment (wooden desk, near a fireplace).
-Use warm, soft, golden-hour lighting with cozy bokeh.
-Modern/Tech Vibe: Place it on a sleek, minimalist surface (polished concrete, dark glass).
-Use clean, neutral lighting.
-# Image Generation Template (Mandatory Technical Specs):
-Whatever artistic choices you make based on the logic above, the final image MUST adhere to these technical specifications to ensure a realistic "3D Laser Engraving" look:
-Engraving Style: The subject inside must NOT look like a solid 3D print.
-It MUST be described as a "volumetric white point-cloud engraving," having a "frosty, granular, subsurface texture" made of millions of micro-cracks inside the glass.
-Lighting Interaction: The engraving must "glow brilliantly from within," illuminated entirely by warm, golden LED light originating from the base beneath it.
-Material: The crystal must be heavy, clear, flawless K9 optical glass with beveled edges that catch and split the light.
 Photography Style: Cinematic product photograph, macro lens, extremely shallow depth of field (bokeh), 8k resolution, hyper-detailed.
 # Input Process:
 I will now provide the subject.
 You will instantly apply the creative logic and generate the final image.

-#nanobanana  #NanoBananaPro  #prompt
 ```

 ---

 ## [@amanxdesign](https://twitter.com/amanxdesign)

 ### Images